Reconstruction of dynamical systems from data without time labels: Introduction

-The organization of the paper is as follows: In Section 2, we explicate the mathematical formulation of our problem.
+The organization of the paper is as follows: In Section 2, we give the mathematical formulation of the problem.
 Subsequently, Section 3 explains the process in which our method estimates the parameter of the hidden dynamics and reconstructs the time label, wherein we partition the algorithm into two distinct phases.
-Main results and some discussions are summarized in Section 4, followed by the conclusion of our research and an exploration of prospective avenues in Section 5.
+Experimental results and some discussions are summarized in Section 4, followed by the conclusion of our research and an exploration of prospective avenues in Section 5.